lsaa2014/lsaa2014.github.io/_posts/2018-07-23-RedWinedataViz.md

 <iframe src="https://public.tableau.com/views/Wine_Sul_Chl/Dashboard1?:showVizHome=no&:embed=true" width="90%" height="600"></iframe>

 NB.
-Watch out here the decimal separator is a comma instead of a dot, sorry.
+Watch out here the decimal separator is a comma instead of a dot, sorry for the confusion.